SanojPunchihewa/docs-mi/en/docs/get-started/build-first-integration/first-integration-api-service.md

 !!!
 Info
     See the [Install Micro Integrator for VS Code]({{base_path}}/develop/mi-for-vscode/install-wso2-mi-for-vscode/) documentation to learn how to install Micro Integrator for VS Code.

-Follow the instructions below to create your first API service.
+Follow the instructions below to create your first Integration API.

 ## What you'll learn

 - How to create an integration project.
-- How to create an API service.
+- How to create an Integration API.
 - How to deploy and test.

 ## What you'll build